-The Annexure referred to in Independent Auditor's Report to the members of the Company on the Financial Statements for the year ended March 31, 2020, we report that:
+The Annexure referred to in Independent Auditor's Report to the members of the Company on the Financial Statements for the year ended March 31, 2021, we report that:

-- (i) (a) According to the information and explanations given to us, the Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) According to the information and explanations given to us, the Company has a regular programme of physical verification of its fixed assets by which all fixed assets are verified in a phased manner over a period of three years.
+- (i) (a) According to the information and explanations given to us, the Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) According to the information and explanations given to us, the Company has a programme of physical verification of its fixed assets by which all fixed assets are verified in a phased manner over a period of three years.
 In our opinion, the periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets.
-Pursuant to the programme, certain fixed assets were physically verified during the year and no material discrepancies were observed on such verification. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable properties are held in the name of the Company. - (ii) According to the information and explanations given to us, the management was unable to conduct physical inventory counting as at year-end as inventories were held in locations which are closed due to Government imposed lockdown for COVID-19 (also refer note 36 to the financial statements).
-However, the management has conducted physical verification of inventory post year-end with roll-back procedures to the reporting date.
-In our opinion, the frequency of verification and the duration of roll-back procedures is reasonable.
-Discrepancies noticed on physical verification of inventories were not material, and have been properly dealt with in the books of account. - (iii) According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured to Companies, Firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Companies Act.
-Accordingly, paragraph 3(iii) of the Order is not applicable to the Company. - (iv) According to the information and explanations given to us, the Company has not given any loans, or
+Pursuant to the programme, certain fixed assets were physically verified during the year and no material discrepancies were observed on such verification. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable properties are held in the name of the Company. - (ii) The inventory has been physically verified by the management during the year.
+In our opinion, the frequency of verification is reasonable.
+No material discrepancies were noticed on such physical verification. - (iii) According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured to Companies, Firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Companies Act.
+Accordingly, paragraph 3(iii) of the Order is not applicable to the Company. - (iv) According to the information and explanations given to us, the Company has not given any loans, or made any investments, or provided any guarantee, or security as specified under Section 185 and 186 of the Companies Act, 2013.
+Accordingly, paragraph 3(iv) of the Order is not applicable. - (v) According to information and explanations given to us, the Company has not accepted